urmilshroff/urmilshroff.github.io/README.md

 # About Me

-This is a simple and clean webpage about me, Urmil Shroff.
-It showcases some of my work as a software developer, tells people a little something about myself and also provides links to my social media.
-If you're hiring, you can check out my [Résumé](https://github.com/urmilshroff/urmilshroff.github.io/blob/master/Resume%20-%20Urmil%20Shroff.pdf).
+This is a simple webpage about me, myself & I. It showcases some of my work as a software developer, tells people a little something about myself and also provides links to my social media.
+If you're hiring, you can check out my [Resume](Resume - Urmil Shroff.pdf).

 ## Contributing